 But is the result good in practice?

-Here is our opinion on the Nikon Monarch 5 20×56!
+Here is my opinion on the Nikon Monarch 5 20×56!

 Nikon MONARCH 5 20×56 Binoculars Review